-Hide the simulation source within weapon housing.
-Task the student with obtaining a reading as they approach.
+Hide the simulation source within a weapon housing and task the student with obtaining a reading as they approach.
 The weapon can be “wrapped” to make it more difficult to detect.

-To train for IED threats, the source should be placed in a required location and the instructor controller set to full response for rapid release, or partial response for slower release.
+To train for IED threats, the source can be placed in a required location and the instructor controller set to full response for rapid release, or partial response for slower release.

 8. Room breach training